AlizaminJ/kafka/README.md

   - Offset number (which is unique across ion)
   - Key (optional)
   - Value (sequence of bytes) --> You can exchange anything like objects, strings or number
+It is up tothe producer to choose the partition.